About

 Gergely Baics (Email; Profile) is Associate Professor of History and Urban Studies at Barnard College, Columbia University.
 His research areas include urban history (Americas & Europe), spatial history, U.S. economic and social history, and social science history methods.
 He is the author of Feeding Gotham: The Political Economy and Geography of Food in New York, 1790-1860 (Princeton University Press, 2016).
 His articles have appeared in the Journal of Urban History, Urban History, the Annals of the American Association of Geographers, and Planning Perspectives.
 He is also one of the Co-PIs on the public spatial history project Mapping Historical New York: A Digital Atlas.

-Meredith Linn (Email; Profile) is Assistant Professor of Historical Archaeology at Bard Graduate Center.
+Meredith Linn (Email; Profile) is Associate Professor of Historical Archaeology at Bard Graduate Center.
 She researches artifacts, documents, and oral histories to discover more about people omitted from traditional histories.
 She is particularly interested in issues of health, healing, and community in nineteenth-century New York City.
 Her book, Irish Fever: An Archaeology of Illness, Injury, and Healing in New York City, 1845–1875, and articles published in the journal Historical Archaeology investigate the experiences of Irish immigrants.
 She is also a co-author of the archaeological site report of the 2011 excavations of Seneca Village and an assistant director of the long-term collaborative team researching the village, the Institute for the Exploration of Seneca Village History (IESVH).

 Leah Meisterlin (Email; Website) is an urbanist, cartographer, and geospatial methodologist.
 Broadly, her work engages techniques of social representation in data visualization, critical geospatial analytics, and informational ethics.
 Her articles and essays have appeared in the Annals of the American Association of Geographers, Planning Perspectives, the Avery Review, and ARPA Journal.
 Among others, her work has been shown in exhibition at the Oslo Architecture Triennial and the Museum of Modern Art in New York.
 She is also one of the Co-PIs on the public spatial history project Mapping Historical New York: A Digital Atlas.